Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Discussion

 \subsection{Opportunities from involving visual guidance in algorithm auditing}

-Prior works on AI auditing have explored various types of guidance ranging from community, algorithmic, to expert~\cite{everydayaudit, deng2025weaudit}.
-Our findings reveal the numerous opportunities brought by providing \textit{visual} guidance.
-Specifically, we show that users could benefit from visual guidance throughout the auditing process: before auditing, it can help users organize their thoughts and provide inspiration (see Section \ref{scene-graph-finding}).
+Prior works on AI auditing have explored various types of guidance, ranging from community-based to algorithmic and expert~\cite{everydayaudit, deng2025weaudit}.
+Our findings reveal the numerous opportunities that arise from providing \textit{visual} guidance.
+Specifically, we demonstrate that users can benefit from visual guidance throughout the auditing process.
+Before auditing, it can help users organize their thoughts and provide inspiration (see Section \ref{scene-graph-finding}).
 During auditing, it can serve as an interactive environment for seamless auditing.
 After auditing, it can organize the results for systematic analysis.
-Furthermore, we demonstrate the effectiveness of augmenting auditing with the scene graph in improving the confidence and production of users.
+Furthermore, we demonstrate the effectiveness of augmenting auditing with a scene graph in improving user confidence and production.